top of page

 • What is a veranda?

-A veranda, sometimes spelled “verandah", is a covered extension attached to the exterior of a building.
-Typically, it runs along the front, back, or sides of a house and is supported by columns or posts.
-Verandas are popular for creating shaded outdoor spaces, making them ideal for relaxing, dining, or entertaining guests while enjoying a seamless connection between the indoors and outdoors.
-Learn more in our dedicated blog post: https://www.evolveoutdoors.co.uk/post/what-is-a-veranda
+A veranda, sometimes spelled “verandah", is a covered extension attached to a building.
+Typically, it can run along the front, back, or sides of a house and is supported by columns or posts.

-• Do you need planning permission for a veranda?
+• Do you need planning permission for a veranda in the UK?

 • How much does a veranda cost in the UK?